-Flag state Thailand Vessels under flags other than Thai may also supply inputs to the fishmeal production in Thailand.
+Flag state(s) (As a general rule, only countries that landed more than 5% of the total global catch are assessed.)
+Thailand Vessels under flags other than Thai may also supply inputs to the fishmeal production in Thailand.
 This profile focused on Thai flagged vessels.
-Method Single and twin trawl, purse seine For more information, see FAO Fishing Gear Types .
+Gear type(s) Single and twin trawl, purse seine For more information, see FAO Fishing Gear Types .